 Sec.
 5. A new subdivision (e) of Section 40709.6 of the Health & Safety Code is created, to read:

-(e) Notwithstanding any other provision of this Division, increases in emissions of air pollutants at an electric generating facility located in a district may be offset by emission reductions credited to a stationary source located in another district so long as the criteria of section 173(c)(1) of the federal Clean Air Act, 42 U.S.C. section 7503(c)(1), are met.
+(e) Notwithstanding any other provision of this Division, increases in emissions of air pollutants at an electric generating facility located in a district may be offset by emission reductions credited in another district so long as the criteria of section 173(c)(1) of the federal Clean Air Act, 42 U.S.C. section 7503(c)(1), are met.
 Neither the district in which the electric generating facility is located nor the district in which the source generating such emission reductions is located shall prohibit, restrict, discount, or penalize the transfer of such emission reduction credits in any way unless the district can demonstrate, through scientifically valid techniques, that such transfer would cause or contribute to an endangerment of public health or the environment, and that the district’s proposed prohibition, restriction, discounting, or penalty is rationally related to minimizing the demonstrated endangerment of public health or the environment.
-This subdivision (e) shall remain in effect until January 1, 2004, and will cease to be effective after that date unless extended by legislation enacted prior to January 1, 2004.
+This subdivision (e) shall apply to all emission reduction credits acquired to offset emissions from new, modified, or expanded electric generation facilities which apply for a permit authorizing construction from the Energy Resources Conservation and Development Commission before January 1, 2004, shall remain in effect until January 1, 2004, and will cease to be effective after that date unless extended by legislation enacted prior to January 1, 2004.
 To the fullest extent consistent with the provisions of the federal Clean Air Act, all air districts shall interpret this provision in a manner consistent with the facilitation of such transfers of emission reduction credits.

 Sec.
 6. A new Section 40714 is added to the Health & Safety Code to read: